rfeng77/rfeng77.github.io/_pages/about.md

   limit: 3
 ---

 Hi!
-I’m Ruohan (Fleur) Feng, a Ph.D. candidate in Cognition & Brain Science at Georgia Tech.
+I’m Ruohan (Fleur) Feng, a Ph.D. candidate in Cognition & Brain Science and an M.S. student in Computer Science, specializing in Machine Learning, at Georgia Tech, with a GPA of 3.81.

-My research aims to advance precision mental-health interventions through multimodal neuroimaging that integrates EEG and fMRI to identify and modulate individualized neural activity linked to attention, emotion regulation, and cognitive flexibility.
-Combining these with computational modeling, I study how large-scale brain dynamics give rise to states such as mind-wandering, laying groundwork for next-generation brain–computer interface systems capable of real-time state decoding and feedback.
+My research centers on unconscious cognitive and affective processes, with a particular focus on implicit emotion regulation, the neural dynamics of mind-wandering, and intuitive problem solving.
+I leverage computational modeling to decode these latent states from behavioral and neurophysiological data.
+Additionally, my work extends to mental health–related mechanisms, including dysregulated emotional processes and the effects of learned helplessness on psychological flexibility.
 ---

 <br>

 ### latest posts
 <div class="latest-posts">
+  <p>💻 <b>Feb 10, 2025</b> — Application to pursue a second master’s degree in Computer Science has been approved..</p>
   <p>🎓 <b>Sep 15, 2025</b> — Passed the Doctoral Preliminary Exam and officially became a Ph.D.
 Candidate.</p>
   <p>👩‍🏫 <b>May 2, 2025</b> — Taught my first PSYC 2020 Statistics lab session as a Lecturer.</p>
 </div>